F1yingCt/F1yingCt.github.io/_posts/2023-10-13-Immersive-Building-Design-Reviewer.md

 <br>

 Moreover, we allow users to store their comments and screenshot in BCF files, and they can transfer the review data to BCF platforms later.
-If you want to learn the implementation of this function, please read [BCF Storage in UE](https://f1yingct.github.io/posts/2023/05/30/Bcf-storage-in-UE-via-xml-format-file.html)
+If you are interested in the implementation of this function, please read [BCF Storage in UE](https://f1yingct.github.io/posts/2023/05/30/Bcf-storage-in-UE-via-xml-format-file.html)

 <br>